EPOS-ERIC/epos-opensource/README.md

 ## Commands

-The CLI is organized into two main commands: `docker` and `kubernetes`.
+The CLI is organized into two main commands: `docker` and `k8s`.
 Each has its own set of subcommands for managing environments.

 ### Docker Commands